-Just south of Laguna Beach on the California coast lies a lovely stretch of shoreline where year-round temperatures hover around 70 degrees and a soft sea breeze wafts in daily from the glistening Pacific.
-In the middle of this gentle setting lies a historic headland known as Dana Point, named for author/seaman Richard Henry Dana who, after sailing into the area, described the cliffed cove as “the only romantic spot in California.”
+Nestled along the Southern California coast lies a lovely stretch of shoreline where year-round temperatures hover around 70 degrees and a soft sea breeze wafts in daily from the glistening Pacific Ocean.
+A historic headland known as Dana Point, named for author/seaman Richard Henry Dana who, after sailing into the area, described the cliff cove as “the only romantic spot in California.”

 Atop the majestic cliffs above the shoreline are endless acres of brilliant, emerald green lawn and park.
-Here are miles of jogging and bicycling trails for the fitness buff, cool paths for strolling and enjoying the spectacular view, and ample room for families, with room left over for the kite flyer wanting to put the soft ocean breezes to good use.
+Dana Point is home to miles of jogging and bicycling trails, cool paths for strolling and enjoying the spectacular view, and outdoor, open spaces for families to enjoy.

 Nature’s amenities don’t stop here.
 There is the 62-acre Doheny State Beach and Park, one of Southern California’s most valued coastal recreational preserves.
-Doheny offers lush, grassy picnic areas, cool wooded campgrounds, a variety of playing fields for the sports minded and the white sandy beaches of picture postcards.
+Doheny offers lush, grassy picnic areas, cool wooded campgrounds, a variety of playing fields for the sports and picnics, and white sandy beaches of picture perfect postcards.

-But, the jewel of Dana Point is the 2500-slip yacht harbor, which is nestled in a natural cove below towering white cliffs.
-Protected by a 1½-mile jetty, the picturesque harbor offers two separate marinas equipped for those who want to experience the thrill of the sea, regardless of their seafaring abilities.
-Whether it be the excitement of ocean sailing, the contest of deep sea fishing, or the man versus nature sports of paddling and windsurfing, Dana Point harbor fulfills man’s love of the sea.
+The jewel of Dana Point is the 2,500-slip yacht harbor, which is nestled in a natural cove below towering white cliffs.
+Protected by a 1.5-mile jetty, the picturesque harbor offers two separate marinas equipped for those who want to experience the thrill of the sea, regardless of their seafaring abilities.
+Whether it be the excitement of ocean sailing, the contest of deep sea fishing, or the man versus nature sports of paddling and windsurfing, Dana Point harbor fulfills one’s love of the sea.

 Landlubbers will also find countless activities to fill their sunny days in Dana Point.
 In addition to delightful strolls through the cool timbers of Lantern Bay Park and the numerous attractions of Doheny State Beach and Park, visitors can enjoy a casual walk along the ocean to a beachfront, half-mile picnic park known as the “Island.”

 Through a colorfully trellised walkway is Dana Wharf, another charming themed shopping and dining area.
-Visitors relax on a beach and relish a view, watch the gracefully swooping seagulls, roller skate along the harbor pathways, canvas the shops for that special gift, or charter a fishing boat and try their hand at harnessing what the ocean has to offer.
+Watch the gracefully swooping seagulls, roller skate along the harbor pathways, canvas the shops for that special gift, or charter a fishing boat and try their hand at harnessing what the ocean has to offer.

 Special events are integral to the enchantment of Dana Point.
 The Festival of Whales, Dana Point’s most famous annual event, is a celebration of the annual migration of the magnificent California Gray Whale.
 The Festival is held in March, but whale watching excursions begin the end of December, and are offered through the first of April.
-Other annual community events include a July 4th fireworks spectacular, Tallships Festival and December’s festive Christmas Boat Parade.
+Other annual community events include a July 4th fireworks spectacular, Tall Ships Festival and December’s festive Boat Parade of Lights.